 They'll sleep earlier and later clock times until their sleep cycles complete the clock.
 (In sporadic instances, the sleep rhythm can gradually progress instead of stalling.)

-The body's hormonal and temperature rhythm cycles are not synchronized to a 24-hour timetable.
+The body's hormonal and temperature rhythm cycles are not synchronised to a 24-hour timetable.
 Attempting to counter this internal rhythm and rest on a routine can result in extreme and prolonged sleep loss.

 N24 is found in 55-70% of totally blind people.
 However, it also occurs in an undetermined number of sighted individuals.